Welcome to the Rotary Club of Drummoyne

 In the past this club had members from the heads of industry: Dunlop, Carpet Manufactures, BHP, Nestles - as all these industries operated in Drummoyne and Chiswick.

-We meet fortnightly on Wednesdays at the Drummoyne Sailing Club: 2 St Georges Cres, Drummoyne at 6:15 for 6:30pm.
+We meet the first and third Wednesdays of the month at the Drummoyne Sailing Club: 2 St Georges Cres, Drummoyne.
+Casual dinner at 6pm - meeting at 7pm normally in the Board Room.

 Our Let's Talk series is our regular community event featuring local artisans.
 These events are held approximately every four months on a Wednesday, as advertised.

-As your local Rotary Club we have supported Drummoyne Community Centre, Communities For Communities, Drummoyne Public School, Addi Road, and Sydney Food Share.
-We have direct connections with youth programs, science programs and youth leader training.
+As your local Rotary Club we have supported Drummoyne Community Centre, Communities For Communities, Kathleen York House, Drummoyne Public School, Addi Road, and Sydney Food Share.
+We have direct connections with youth programs, science programs and youth lea

 If you're interested in community, meeting like-minded people and great conversation please join us any Wednesday night at the Sailing Club.